Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week11.md

 ## Highlights This Week

 1. Semester project goals changed from complete RTL to creating a functional emulator.
 It will work as a software checker to ensure correctness of the hardware, can later use it in verification of the RTL.
-Can also be used by the compiler team to understand the hardware architecture model.
+It can also be used by the compiler team to understand the hardware architecture model.
 The emulator will also inform them about the packet design constraints.

 2. Discussion points on emulator.
 High level design of the Python emulator as follows: